 6.34.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.34.5 of ISO/IEC TR 24772-1:2019.
+Follow the mitigation mechanisms of subclause 6.34.5 of ISO/IEC 24772-1:2019.

 Minimize the use of default expressions for formal parameters.

 Manage interfaces between Ada program units and program units in other languages by using pragma Import to specify subprograms that are defined externally and pragma Export to specify subprograms that are used externally.
 These pragmas specify the imported and exported aspects of the subprograms, this includes the calling convention.
 All parameters need to be specified when using pragma Import and pragma Export.